ucarbonregistry/Project-489/README.md

 # Project-489
 3.6 MW Small Scale Solar Power Project by M/s Lagnam Spintex Ltd.

+Country : India

+State : Rajasthan

+Village : Swaroopganj

+District : Bhilwara

+The project site is in village Swaroopganj of Bhilwara district, Rajasthan.
+The project site is well connected from airport and railway station.
+The geographic co-ordinates of the project location have been given below.

+Latitude : 25°14'02.4"N

+Longitude : 74°37'59.1"E

 Scale of the project activity Small Scale

 Project participants M/s Lagnam Spintex Ltd. (Project Owner)